-This is why it’s important that the platform you choose offer multiple payment options.
+This is why it’s important that the platform you choose offers multiple payment options.
 Let’s take a look at how Shopify and WooCommerce compare when it comes to payment integrations.

 Payment Options in Shopify

 Shopify offers plenty of payment options that you can use to receive payments from customers.
-It has its own payments solutions called Shopify Payments (powered by Stripe) as well as all popular third party payment gateways.
+It has its own payments solution called Shopify Payments (powered by Stripe) as well as all popular third-party payment gateways.

 The problem is that Shopify charges an extra 2% fees on each transaction made through third party payment gateways.
 This is on top of the transaction fees charged by the payment gateway.
 You can reduce the fee to 0.5% by paying $299 per month for Advanced Shopify plan.

 Shopify Payments has flat credit card fees, but no other transaction fees.
 Credit card rates start from 2.9% + 30¢ for the basic plan and get lower for other plans.